yumminhuang/RES/README.md

 The UML diagram of software

 ##Implementation
+You can get source code from our project's [Github page](https://github.com/yumminhuang/RES).

 This is our project's framework.
 On client-side, we run an Android application as a OData consumer.
 OData consumers are simply applications that consume data exposed using the OData protocol.
 On server side, we put a MySQL database and a Java program as a OData producer.
 And OData producers are programs that running on server which can produce OData service and repsond to consumers.

+![image](./Document_Attachments/Framework.png)

 We use Odata4J to implement both Odata producer (server-side) and Odata consumer (client-side).
 OData4J is a Java framework that implements the OData protocol for both consumers and producers.

-![image](./Document_Attachments/Framework.png)

 ### Database Implementation
 User Table: